dexpota/android-studio-config/README.md

-# android-studio-templates
+# android-studio-config

-A collection of templates for Android Studio
+> A bunch of configuration files for Android Studio